carsten-klaffke/send-intent/README.md

 Shared files will be received as URI-String.
 You can use Capacitor's [Filesystem](https://capacitorjs.com/docs/apis/filesystem) plugin to get the files content.
 The "url"-property of the SendIntent result is also used for web urls, e.g. when sharing a website via browser, so it is not necessarily a file path.
-Make sure to handle this either through checking the "type"-property or by error handling.
+Make sure to handle this either through checking the "type"-property or by error handling!

 ```js
 import {SendIntent} from "send-intent";